 If you are unlucky enough not to receive any offers from any of your choices, or you have a change of heart and decide to decline any offers you do have, UCAS Extra comes into play.

-- UCAS Extra operates from the end of February and is open until early July.
+- UCAS Extra operates from late February and is open until early July.

 - It, in effect, allows you to make a sixth choice of university.